BetterThanTomorrow/calva/README.md

-# Clojure 4 VS Code
+# Calva: Clojure 4 VS Code

-[Clojure and ClojureScript support](https://marketplace.visualstudio.com/items?itemName=cospaia.clojure4vscode). nREPL powered.
-Emacs CIDER inspired.
+[Clojure and ClojureScript support](https://marketplace.visualstudio.com/items?itemName=cospaia.clojure4vscode). nREPL and Cider powered.

 ## Raison d´être

-Try to bring as much of the Emacs CIDER experience as I can to VS Code.
+Try to bring some of the Emacs CIDER experience to VS Code.
 Supporting both Clojure and ClojureScript.
 If I can bring some productive concepts from other Clojure dev environments, like Cursive, to code as well, I will.

 Demo: evaluate files